Four players, two teams — You & North vs East & West.

 Each hand has four phases: Deal & Bid, Declare, Play Tricks, Score.

-Each player gets dealt 6 cards (3 then 3), then 2 side cards face-down.
+Each player gets dealt six cards (three then three), then two side cards face-down.
 The dealer flips one side card face-up — its suit is the proposed trump.

 Starting left of the dealer, each player may either Accept the proposed suit or Pass.